A Friendly Reminder That Winning in Pickleball Isn't the Only Thing That Matters

 I adhere to the philosophy of play that I endorse in the chapter "The Zen of Winning" in my book Zen and the Art of Pickleball.
 This philosophy is based on the premise that I can help to win rallies with winning shots during a game.
 The final score of the game does not matter to me as much as playing up to my potential.
 Playing my best allows me to hit winning shots and to be a winner many times over during the game, even though the final score may not be in my favor.

-On the other hand, when I play with players of lower ability (3.0-4.0) at the club during drop-in recreational play, I often do not play as well as I can.
+On the other hand, when I play with players of lower ability (3.0-4.0) at the club during drop-in recreational pickleball, I often do not play as well as I can.
 I try to play a softer, gentler game and just a little bit better than my opponents.
 I try to take pace off the ball.
-I try to hit the ball back to my opponents and keep the ball in play while trying to avoid hitting outright winners.

-I want my partner and my opponents to get better.
 So longer rallies are my goal, rather than ending the point quickly with a winner.
 I can still work on my own skills with dinks and volleys, placement of serves and returns, and maybe a lob or two.
 I compliment my opponents and my partner for the good shots that they execute.

-Winning for me in these recreational games is about having fun and helping others so that everyone comes away a bit happier and a bit better.
+Winning for me in these recreational pickleball games is about having fun and helping others so that everyone comes away a bit happier and a bit better.
 In other words, I try to be encouraging rather than too competitive.
 I try to keep the game close and be kind.

 I recently saw a hot shot, younger male player and his wife (both in their 50s) play against two older ladies (65 and 75).
 The ball always went to the 75-year-old, never to the 65-year-old.
+This kind of behavior is unfortunately common in open play pickleball.

 The older lady did not have much success against the youngsters.
 There was also not much laughter on the court.
 They won 11-1.